DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/SubmissionGuide/README.md

   * 3D Print File cannot be printed.
 The file is either rejected or has failed on the printer.
 Reason for rejection / failure and helpful resources will be provided.
 Any resubmission will go back into the queue as submitted.
 * Waiting for Funds
   * Student has insufficient funds for 3D Print.
 Student must add funds for 3D Print to start.
-* Paid
+* Charged
   * Student has been charged for 3D Print.
 Print will start as soon as a printer is available.
-* Processing
-  * 3D Print has started on a printer.
-* Ready for Pick-Up
+* Ready for Pick-Up / Shelf/Bin #
-  * 3D Print is complete and is ready for pick-up on the provided shelf #.
+  * 3D Print is complete and is ready for pick-up in the designated bin.

 ## 5. How to Sign-up for CNC CAM Appointments